My Approach

 Noticing physical cues of stress or safety

-Learning simple ways to support your nervous system
+Learning simple ways to support your nervous system, like gentle movement, breath, and other embodied strategies

 Exploring the body’s responses to trauma or transition